Snowflake-Labs/sfquickstarts/site/sfguides/src/cloudtrail_log_ingestion/cloudtrail_log_ingestion.md

 ```

-Create External Stage using the storage integration and test that snowflake can test files.
+Create External Stage using the storage integration and test that Snowflake can test files.
 Make sure you include the trailing slash if using a prefix.
 ```sql
 create stage cloudtrail_logs_staging
   url = 's3://<BUCKET_NAME>/<PREFIX>/'